See your South Carolina health insurance coverage options.

 - Visit Healthcare.gov to access South Carolina’s health insurance marketplace.
 Here you will find an online platform to shop, compare, and choose the best health plans.

-- Purchase individual and family health coverage with the help of an insurance agent or broker, a Navigator or certified application counselor, or an approved enhanced direct enrollment entity.6
+- Purchase individual and family health coverage with the help of an insurance agent or broker, a Navigator, or a certified application counselor.

 How can I find affordable health insurance in South Carolina?